phpbb-extensions/autogroups/EXTEND_DOCS.md

 is called using phpBB's cron methods.
 The Auto Groups extension will automatically check all types available once daily.
 If you need more frequent intervals you can create your own cron class (view our cron class as an example).

-> Note: because of the use of automated cron checks, it is very important that all Auto Group type classes have a default set of data to check defined by the `$options` argument in the `get_users_for_condition()` method.
-That is to say, the `get_users_for_condition()` method must always output a valid user data array whether the `$options` array has data or is empty.
+> Note: Our cron task calls all Auto Group types without passing them any `$options` data.
+Therefor, it is very important that all Auto Group type classes have a default set of data to check defined by the `$options` argument in the `get_users_for_condition()` method.
+That is to say, the `get_users_for_condition()` should always output a valid user data array.
+An empty array will result in processing no users.

 Calling an Auto Group type class is fairly simple (this applies the same to events, in code or cron):